-From flirting to sexting to drunk texting your ex, this post looks at the different texting mistakes that both guys and girls often make.
+From flirting to sexting to drunk texting your ex, this article looks at the different texting mistakes that people too often make.
 These blunders can fill you with regret and can even break apart friendships and relationships.
-Here is a quick reminder of some of the major texting DON'Ts.
+Here is a quick reminder of some of 12 of texting's most major "Dont's"

 Hold yourself back every time you feel the urge to send your ex a text.
 Whether it is for your ex's birthday or because you want them back in your life, you will definitely regret texting them.